 CPAG gives advice about welfare benefits and tax credits to people who are advising the public.
 See below for details of our advice service for advisers in England, Wales and Northern Ireland.

-Please note we cannot advise organisations or advisers who charge for their services unless the organisation or individual is regulated by the Law Society.
+Please note we cannot advise organisations or advisers who charge for their services, whether through a fee or voluntary contribution from clients, unless the organisation or individual is regulated by the Solicitors Regulation Authority.

 If you are in Scotland please visit our advice and information page for advisers in Scotland.